Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 How do I handle the paperwork?

-Starting in July 2010, an "S" title number, such as S0182A001001-9, is issued when a lien add transaction is completed electronically by a secured party.
+Since July 2010, an "S" title number, such as S0182A001001-9, is issued when a lien add transaction is completed electronically by a secured party.
 Law requires the secured party to destroy the previous title provided by the customer after 60 days.
 No lien confirmations will be generated from electronic title transactions that issue an "S" title number.

 Titles and applications for electronic lien adds and releases will not be imaged and should not be mailed in.
 Applications and receipts for replacement titles, repossessions, and title transfers must still be mailed to WisDOT for imaging.